tay-bird/birdnest-aboutme/employment.rst

 :What:

-    I was a Cloud Operations Engineer at Stytch.
-I oversaw the configuration, deployment, and monitoring of Stytch's cloud-based infrastructure.
+    During my time at Stytch as a Cloud Operations Engineer, I oversaw the configuration, deployment, and monitoring of our cloud-based infrastructure.
 I was responsible for product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.